Nox-Labs/confidential-transfers/README.md

 [![Hardhat](https://img.shields.io/badge/Hardhat-^3.0-blue.svg)](https://hardhat.org/)
 [![Foundry](https://img.shields.io/badge/Foundry-blue.svg)](https://getfoundry.sh/)

 This project is a proof-of-concept implementation of confidential transfers for ERC20-like tokens on Ethereum Virtual Machine (EVM) compatible blockchains.
-It leverages zk-SNARKs (PLONK) to enable privacy-preserving transactions, allowing users to transfer tokens without revealing the amounts on-chain while keeping link between sender and receiver private.
+It leverages zk-SNARKs (PLONK) to enable privacy-preserving transactions, allowing users to transfer tokens without revealing the amounts on-chain while keeping the link between sender and receiver private.

 ## How It Works

-The system uses an account-based model where a user's private balance is represented by a cryptographic commitment.
-All state transitions (like depositing, transferring, or withdrawing) are validated by zero-knowledge proofs, ensuring that all operations are valid without revealing the underlying private data (like transaction amounts or private keys).
+The system uses an **Account-Based Model** where a user's private balance is represented by a cryptographic commitment.
+All state transitions (deposits, transfers, withdrawals) are validated by zero-knowledge proofs, ensuring correctness without revealing underlying private data.

+- **Confidentiality**: Balances and transfer amounts are hidden using Pedersen commitments.
+- **Compliance**: The protocol supports a flexible **Auditor** role.
+Transactions include encrypted **Audit Reports** (using One-Time Audit Keys), enabling designated auditors to decrypt transaction details for regulatory compliance without exposing data to the public.
+- **Recoverability**: Users can recover their confidential state and funds using only their Ethereum private key (via deterministic entropy derivation).

+### Technology Stack

-- **ZKP Circuits**: The core logic is defined in `circom` circuits, which generate proofs for each confidential operation.
+- **ZKP Circuits**: Written in `circom`, implementing the core logic for state transitions.
-- **Smart Contracts**: The on-chain component is written in Solidity and uses both Hardhat and Foundry for development and testing.
-It stores user commitments and verifies the proofs submitted with each transaction.
-- **Client-Side SDK**: A TypeScript-based SDK is used in the tests to derive ZK keys, generate proofs, and interact with the smart contracts.
+- **Proving System**: PLONK (Universal Trusted Setup).
+- **Smart Contracts**: Solidity contracts for verification and state management.
+- **Cryptography**: Poseidon Hash, Baby Jubjub Curve (ECDH), Pedersen Commitments.

 ## Features

 The implementation supports the full lifecycle of a confidential token:

-> Note: when word starts with `c` it stands for "confidential".
+> Note: The prefix `c` stands for "confidential".

-- **`cInit`**: Initializes a new confidential account for a user, creating their first zero-balance commitment on-chain and publish public key.
+- **`cInit`**: Initializes a new confidential account for a user, creating their first zero-balance commitment and publishing their public key.
-- **`cDeposit`**: Converts public ERC20 tokens into confidential tokens by depositing them into the contract and updating the user's private commitment.
+- **`cDeposit`**: Converts public ERC20 tokens into confidential tokens by depositing them into the contract.
-- **`cTransfer`**: Send a confidential transfer to another user.
-This operation updates the sender's commitment and creates a new "pending transfer" for the recipient, which will be applied by the recipient using `cApply`.
+- **`cTransfer`**: Sends a confidential transfer to another user.
+This creates a "pending transfer" for the recipient.
-- **`cApply`**: Allows a user to claim one or more incoming pending transfers, rolling them into their main confidential balance.
-The system supports applying a variable number of transfers in a single transaction.
+- **`cApply`**: Allows a recipient to claim incoming pending transfers, rolling them into their main confidential balance.
+Supports batching multiple transfers.
+- **`cApplyAndTransfer`**: **Gas Optimization**.
+Combines `cApply` and `cTransfer` in a single transaction, allowing users to receive funds and immediately send them out efficiently.
-- **`cWithdraw`**: Converts confidential tokens back into public ERC20 tokens, withdrawing them from the contract to the user's public address.
+- **`cWithdraw`**: Converts confidential tokens back into public ERC20 tokens, withdrawing them to the user's public address.

 ## Project Structure

 ```
 .
-├── circuits/         # Circom source code for ZKP circuits (init, transfer, etc.)
+├── circuits/         # Circom source code for ZKP circuits
+│   ├── modules/      # Reusable circuit components (State generation, Checks)
+│   ├── utils/        # Cryptographic primitives (Poseidon, ECDH, OTK)
+│   └── *.circom      # Main entry point circuits
 ├── src/              # Solidity smart contracts
-│   ├── interface/
+│   ├── interface/    # Interfaces and Struct definitions
-│   ├── lib/
-│   ├── verifiers/    # ZKP verifier contracts generated from circuits
+│   ├── verifiers/    # Auto-generated ZKP verifier contracts
-│   └── ConfidentialTransfers.sol # Main abstract contract with core logic
+│   └── ConfidentialTransfers.sol # Core abstract contract
-├── test/
+├── packages/         # Monorepo packages
-│   ├── hardhat/      # "Hot" and "Cold" tests written in TypeScript using Hardhat
+│   ├── sdk/          # TypeScript SDK for key derivation and proof generation
+│   ├── frontend-demo/# Next.js Demo Application
-│   └── foundry/      # Solidity-based tests using Foundry
+│   └── backend-service/ # NestJS Service example
+└── test/             # Comprehensive test suite (Foundry & Hardhat)
 ```

 ## Getting Started